Ghassan Kanafani: Political background

-In 1952, he also enrolled in the Department of Arabic Literature at the University of Damascus.
-The following year, he met George Habash, who introduced him to politics and was to exercise an important influence on his early work.
+In 1952, Kanafani also enrolled in the Department of Arabic Literature at the University of Damascus.
+The next year, he met George Habash, who introduced him to politics and was to exercise an important influence on his early work.
 In 1955, before he could complete his degree, with a thesis on "Race and Religion in Zionist Literature", which was to form the basis for his 1967 study On Zionist Literature, Kanafani was expelled from the university for his political affiliations with the Movement of Arab Nationalists (MAN) to which Habash had recruited him.
-Kanafani moved to Kuwait in 1956, following his sister Fayzah Kanafani the brother who had preceded him there, to take up a teaching position.
+Kanafani moved to Kuwait in 1956, following his sister Fayzah Kanafani and the brother who had preceded him there, to take up a teaching position.
 He spent much of his free time absorbed in Russian literature.
-In the following year he became editor of Jordanian Al Ra'i (The Opinion), which was an MAN-affiliated newspaper.
+In the following year, he became editor of Jordanian Al Ra'i (The Opinion), which was an MAN-affiliated newspaper.